‘Sports Illustrated’s’ Curviest Model’ Hunter McGrady Stuns In Sleek Fall Outfit

 Sports Illustrated‘s curviest model Hunter McGrady stunned in a sleek fall outfit.
 She added her latest look to Instagram for her 698,000 followers who shared their appreciation over 10,000 times and counting.

 The blond bombshell wore a lovely autumn ensemble.
 She sported a jacket by designer Lauren Chan for her clothing line Henning, which crafts luxury clothing in larger sizes.
 In the caption of the post, Hunter noted that the topper has quickly become a favorite of hers for the cooler months.
+The black jacket was a trench style with a belt.

 She paired that with a dark shirt and leather-style leggings.
 These pieces gave her a figure-hugging silhouette.
 High-heeled ankle boots with pointed toes and zippers on the side finished off her look.